RedDeliciousApple/GPT-Notes/README.md

 ## 🧰 Technical Details

 - Pure vanilla JavaScript, no dependencies
-- Works with Chrome, Edge, Brave, Firefox, and other modern browsers
+- Works with Chrome, Edge, Brave, Firefox, and Safari on desktop
+- Limited mobile support (see iPad/Mobile Setup)
 - CSP-compatible (no eval, no external scripts)
 - MutationObserver watches for new messages
 - Designed to maintain consistent state across multiple runs